- The Fantastic Team

 So many folks get into a situation one day, where they spill something on their beautiful carpet or rug and start to search on their phone for some tips on how to clean that unsightly wine or coffee stain.
 Well, this search game can be pretty straightforward until you get to the point that the wine removal stain advice has been meant for synthetic carpets only, while your rug is made of natural material, say, jute.
 Ah!

-This is where our post will come handy to the extent of bookmarking it right away because you are about to read everything that there is to know about cleaning carpets.
+This is where our post will come in handy to the extent of bookmarking it right away because you are about to read everything that there is to know about cleaning carpets.
 After all, there are so many popular types of carpeting in Australia – from tufted, modular or woven rugs to shag (deep pile) and short pile floor coverings, which can be made from both natural and synthetic materials… And there are so many questions that can arise when it comes to cleaning them, be it how to remove a specific stain, how long the rug will take to dry and so on.

 So, let’s get started with our complete carpet cleaning guide!
 Read on, especially if: